emiraga/valodator/README.md

 Testing was done with PC^2 version 8 and 9.
 Instructions shown here are for version 9, differences between versions 8 and 9 are minimal but they exist.

+## Prerequisites

+* python 2.x with mechanize and BeautifulSoup
+* PC^2 version 9 (or version 8)

+On ubuntu you can try something like this

+    sudo apt-get install python-setuptools
+    sudo easy_install mechanize
+    sudo easy_install BeautifulSoup

 ## Configuring valodator

 Modify and copy config file to `/etc/` with name `valodator.config`